 But despite any possible attempts in trying to present these limestones as direct competitors and alternatives, the reality is that they are fairly different limestones that often cater to different market segments and projects.
 And both limestones will continue to have their own identity, markets and supply structure.

-We are pleased to introduce you to the new website about Fatima
+We are glad to introduce you to the new website about Portuguese

 Exterior cladding with beige limestone